Your New Year’s Eve travel just got a little bit easier.

 Being in a generous mood this Yuletide, TfL will give London a belated Christmas gift.
-Once again, they’re making their entire transport network free to ride this New Year’s Eve, so you can get 2019 off to the best possibly start.
+Once again, they’re making their entire transport network free to ride this New Year’s Eve, so you can get 2020 off to the best possibly start.
 You know, instead of beginning the year by taking a ludicrously priced Uber from Shoreditch to Richmond.

-For those few hardy souls who have shouldered the burden of “designated driver” (WHY?), the Congestion Charge and T-Charge will not apply.
-It’s a small crumb of comfort in your darkest hour.
+For those few hardy souls who have shouldered the burden of “designated driver” (WHY?), the Congestion Charge won’t apply until January 2nd, which is a small crumb of comfort in your darkest hour.
 You can find the full rundown of New Year’s Eve services on TfL’s website, and we don’t joke when we say it’s a true page-turner.

 Still casting around for something to do this New Year’s?
 We’ve found eleven parties that will send 2019 off with a bang.

 Also published on Medium.